orbitalquark/textadept/FAQ.md

 - - -

 **Q:**
-In the curses version on Linux, pressing `^Z` suspends Textadept instead of performing an "Undo" action.
+In the terminal version on Linux, pressing `^Z` suspends Textadept instead of performing an "Undo" action.
 How can I disable suspend and perform "Undo" instead?